 You could do this too.
 It isn’t difficult.
 It takes so little time, and is for a good cause.
 From the moment I arrive to donate, to the moment I leave, only one hour passes by.
 That includes stopping at the cookies and juice table before leaving.
 The staff is appreciative and helpful.

 January is National Blood Donor Month, and there is no time like the present to make this part of your regular routine.
 One place to start is the American Red Cross.
-There you can search for a blood drive in your area.
+In Northern Virginia, where I am located, you could donate through INOVA Blood Donor Services.
 They need our help, and only one hour every 60 days is needed.
 I hope you feel inclined to do this.